 Moreover, ancient Indians knew boxing as Musti-yuddha; while wrestling was known as Malla-yuddha in those times in India.
 Pehlwani and Vajra-musti are also popular forms of wrestling that still exist in some parts of this country.

-This war technique was practiced with long bamboo sticks or swords, while sickles, whips, and armors were also used.
+This war technique was practised with long bamboo sticks or swords, while sickles, whips, and armours were also used.
 Later, Silambam was promoted by the Pandya rulers of Tamil region.

-Kalaripayattu – This is believed to be most ancient among all the Indian martial arts, though there is evidence of older martial art forms being practiced in India.
+Kalaripayattu – This is believed to be most ancient among all the Indian martial arts, though there is evidence of older martial art forms being practised in India.

 It originated in Kerala and believed to be started by the legendary sage Porshuram.
 However, historians believe this art started on 4th century AD and also fondly called as Kalari.